unixwzrd/unixwzrd.github.io/html/blog.md

 Stay connected for insights and articles from Michael Sullivan, sharing over 30 years of experience in technology and innovation.
 Our posts cover everything from real-world AI applications to thought-provoking takes on the future of tech.
 We’re excited to share our journey with you!

+If you have an idea you would like to see here, please get in touch, I want to build a community with all of us.

 <ul>
   {% for post in site.posts %}
     <li>